RGAx/mylifecovered/blog/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 2. The second screenshot shows the widget on the Widget Management Page in the backend.

 == Changelog ==

+= 4.13.3 =
+* Revised translation of author line

+= 4.13.2 =
+* Revised widget template for more conformity to WP standard widget output

+= 4.13.1 =
+* Tested successfully with WordPress 4.7

 = 4.13 =
 * Added option to print the post category slugs as class names at LI elements